 This Charred Corn and Black Bean Salad is a fresh and vibrant side dish.
 I love to eat colourful food and the colours in this salad are amazing.
 I believe in the notion that we “eat with our eyes first”, finding that if the food looks good it is much more appetising.
-However, this is not just a salad which relies on its good looks to get by – it has substance.

 It is full of flavour and the variety of colourful ingredients provides a range of valuable nutrients.